midridge/CFDsolvers/steady incompressible/SIMPLE/README.md

 A C++ script for calculating lid-driven cavity flow case by SIMPLE algorithm implementation.

 Dependency:
-* 'Eigen': a C++ template library for linear algebra: matrices, vectors, numerical solvers, and related algorithms.
+* `Eigen`: a C++ template library for linear algebra: matrices, vectors, numerical solvers, and related algorithms.